SteveJustin1963/tec-CRO/README.md

 ## Observe and Question

 ## Theory - testable
-take analog input convert to sweep and amplitide on 8x8
+take analog input convert to sweep and amplitide on 8x8, similar to DSO138

 ## Prediction